US STOCKS-Futures flat at 5-year highs, investors await earnings

 By Ryan Vlastelica

-NEW YORK, Jan 22 (Reuters) - U.S. stock index futures were flat on Tuesday as investors held back from making large bets ahead of an onslaught of corporate earnings and after recently notching five-year highs.
+NEW YORK, Jan 22 (Reuters) - U.S. stock index futures were flat on Tuesday as investors held back on making large bets ahead of an onslaught of corporate earnings after recently notching five-year highs.

-Both the Dow and S&P 500 closed at their highest levels the earnings season.
+* Both the Dow and S&P 500 closed at their highest levels since December 2007 on Friday, spurred by a strong start to earnings season.
 U.S. markets were closed on Monday for a public holiday.

-Despite stronger-than-expected earnings results from major companies, including big banks, at the start of the quarterly reporting season, many investors are worried that other reports will reflect economic uncertainty in the fourth quarter.
+* Despite stronger-than-expected financial results from major companies, including big banks, at the start of the quarterly reporting season, many investors are worried that the other earnings reports will reflect economic uncertainty in the fourth quarter.

-“The market has been pleased with earnings thus far, and it is encouraging to see a cyclical company like DuPont show revenue strength, but I‘m waiting on more tech and energy earnings until I come down one way or the other on this season,” said Adam Sarhan, chief executive of Sarhan Capital in New York.

-DuPont posted a steep drop in earnings on reduced demand for paint pigment, though revenue was ahead of expectations.
+* DuPont, which reported early on Tuesday, posted a steep drop in earnings on reduced demand for titanium dioxide paint pigment.
+Verizon Communications Inc, which along with DuPont is a Dow component, reported earnings that were pressured by the impact of Superstorm Sandy, sending shares down 1.1 percent to $42.06 in premarket trading.

-Verizon Communications Inc fell 1.1 percent to $42.06 in premarket trading after reporting a steep loss due to pension liabilities and charges related to superstorm Sandy that offset strength in its wireless business.
-Travelers Cos Inc also posted earnings that were hurt by losses related to Sandy.

-DuPont, Verizon and Travelers are all Dow components, as is Johnson & Johnson, slated to report later Tuesday along with Google Inc and Texas Instruments.
+* This is a busy week for earnings, with Google Inc , Johnson & Johnson, Travelers Cos and Texas Instruments all on tap to report Tuesday.
 Tech earnings will be in particular focus after Intel Corp last week gave a revenue outlook that was below expectations.

-S&P 500 futures rose 0.3 point but remained below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+* On Tuesday, S&P 500 futures fell 0.9 point and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
 Dow Jones industrial average futures fell 8 points and Nasdaq 100 futures rose 5 points.

-Monday was a market holiday for Martin Luther King Day in the United States, and also marked the start of a second term for President Barack Obama, who called for aggressive action on climate change, economic equality and the federal budget.
+* Monday was a market holiday for Martin Luther King Day in the United States, and also marked the inauguration of President Barack Obama’s second term, who called for aggressive action on climate change, economic equality and climate change.

-“It remains a question whether Obama will be able to deliver on his agenda, but a sector like solar power companies could continue to be strong as he pushes for action,” Sarhan said.